Are you looking to learn more about growth hacking or even become a growth hacker?

 One of the latest additions in the growth hacking bibliography, Ready, Set Growth Hack is a blueprint to create and turn your business into a growth engine.
 You will learn everything from what is growth hacking, why is it vital, how it works, and how to start your first growth hack.
 The content is based on proven strategies with 88 tools and 50 examples, you can apply growth hacking techniques immediately.

 This growth hacking book’s author, Naber Sabry, has been building startups, growing corporations, and advancing governments for over two decades.
-After founding companies from start-to exit, Sabry has raised $120 million mastering growth hacking over the past 25 years.
+After founding companies from start to exit, Sabry has raised $120 million mastering growth hacking over the past 25 years.
 As a strategist, he can find the reasons that make an organization work or not work and he shares all the elements that can have a significant impact on your business.

 From start to finish, Ready, Set Growth Hack is a structured and practical approach for anybody to grow their organization.
-You don’t need any prior knowledge in marketing, tech, or business to understand how to use the power of growth hacking, so this book can as well be your first one on the subject.
+You don’t need any prior knowledge in marketing, tech, or business to understand how to use the power of growth hacking, so this book can also be your first one on the subject.

 Chapter 1: Introduction | Chapter 2: Growth Hacking Mindset | Chapter 3: Ready to Discover and Unlock Your Strategy | Chapter 4: Set Your Experiments and Development Ideas | Chapter 5: Growth Hack and Scale Your Apporach |